woblerr/pgbackrest_exporter/README.md

 This creates new different time series on each WAL archiving.

 When `--log.level=debug` is specified - information of values and labels for metrics is printing to the log.

+The flag `--prom.web-config` allows to specify the path to the configuration for TLS and/or basic authentication.<br>
+The description of TLS configuration and basic authentication can be found at [exporter-toolkit/web](https://github.com/prometheus/exporter-toolkit/blob/v0.7.1/docs/web-configuration.md).

 ### Building and running docker
 By default, pgBackRest version is `2.36`.
 Another version can be specified via arguments.